gmastrokostas/server_data_collector/README.md

 Document Sections:

-1  Purpose
+1-  Purpose

 2-  Tools used to capture data:

 3-  Server Requirements:

-4-  Logical Diagram of how Data is captured and stored:
+4-  Logical Diagram of how Data is captured and stored

 5-  Database Setup

 6-  Database Tables

 7-  Data Captured - All data are marked with the ansible timestamp fact:

 8-  To Do